iaspisw/iaspisw.github.io/README.md

 Email: iaspisw@outlook.com

 ### Research Experience:
-Conducted research on music generation by natural language processing method.
 Optimized and remodeled current music generation models: Music VAE and Music Transformer from the Google Magenta Project.

-### To be finished:
+### To be Finished:

 1. MusicHelmholtzMachine
 2. MusicRBM